Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to Texas A&M's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to Texas A&M's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear Texas A&M Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://aggie.tamu.edu/financial-aid/types-of-aid/scholarships/undergraduate-scholarships/academic-scholarships.
+I've read the public policy at https://aggie.tamu.edu/financial-aid/types-of-aid/scholarships/undergraduate-scholarships/academic-scholarships and the $59,715 cost-of-attendance worksheet.

 The public policy doesn't specify how outside scholarships are treated against institutional merit and need-based aid.
 Can you confirm in writing whether outside awards reduce: (a) loans first, (b) institutional grant first, or (c) only trigger a reduction when total aid exceeds COA?